jaredhowland/jaredhowland.github.io/content/vita.md

 ### Past Projects ###
 * **Journal Retention and Cancellation**: 2016–2017
-Working with campus community and the Library IT department to create a process for collectively and collaboratively deciding on which journals to retain and which to cancel.
+Working with campus community and the Library <span class="caps">IT</span> department to create a process for collectively and collaboratively deciding on which journals to retain and which to cancel.
 Writing extensive resources and communications to ensure everyone is up-to-date on the latest information.
 * **Collection Development Database**: 2007–2010
 Proposed and planned the development of a collection development database that will aid in various collection development activities including budget allocation and viewing collection development patterns
 * **MetaLib Implementation**: 2009